Years in Review

 Image: Section of the incredible (and decades old) Pierre de Wit model of Hougoumont Farm, now (at long last) on display at Hougoumont, June 2024

 We are humbled to be bestowed with the unsought award of "Heritage Tour Operator of the Year 2024".
-To have our tiny operation recognised for our unique approach is a true delight.
-It shows that quality always counts.
+To have our tiny operation recognised for our unique approach is a delight.
+Quality counts.

-Keeping our feet firmly on the ground, our tour guests tell us that, beside "the absolute and unexpected treats", "being in the company of a someone who shares the same passion, but at the actual sites where it all happened" is why we exist.
-Progress remains undimmed, and we will continue to push the boundaries for all our future tour guests across the Peninsular and Waterloo!
+Keeping our feet firmly on the ground, our tour guests tell us that "being in the company of someone who shares the same passion, but at the actual sites where it all happened" is the root of why we exist.
+They also appreciate the "unique explanations of both strategy and tactics" and of course the "amazing food".
+Progress remains undimmed, and we will continue to push the boundaries for our future tour guests across the Peninsular and Waterloo!

-Always advancing, our Waterloo visitors this year have been treated to fresh discoveries and locations, including the site of the sad death of a WW2 resistance hero along the route of D'Erlon's march of 16th June, plus a walk up the covered lane, beside Blücher's 'gin & rhubarb' overnight stop, to the viewpoint from where the Prussians observed Napoleon's movements throughout the 17th.
-Both sites and routes are utterly unique to our tours.
+Always advancing, our Waterloo campaign visitors this year have been treated to fresh discoveries and locations, including the site of the sad death of a WW2 resistance hero along the route of D'Erlon's march of 16th June, plus a walk up the covered lane, beside Blücher's 'gin & rhubarb' overnight stop, to the viewpoint from where the Prussians observed Napoleon's movements throughout the 17th.
+Both of these sites and routes, and more like them, are utterly unique to our tours, so if you want to do things properly, and in style, do talk to us.

 Robert Pocock, Founder – Director – Guide